Charge noise suppression in capacitively coupled singlet-triplet spin qubits under magnetic field

 \subsection{Correspondence between Full-CI and extended Hubbard model}

-Supplementary Fig.~\ref{fig:FullCIvsHubbard} compares the energy levels obtained using the Hamiltonian given by extended Hubbard Model (Sec.~\ref{subsec:HubbardModel}, dashed black lines) and those from the Full-CI calculation (solid colored lines).
+Supplementary Fig.~\ref{fig:FullCIvsHubbard} compares the energy levels obtained using the Hamiltonian given by extended Hubbard Model (Sec.~\ref{subsec:HubbardModel}, dashed light blue lines) and those from the Full-CI calculation (solid colored lines) for a GaAs DDQD device.
 The similarity validates the accuracy of the extended Hubbard model when used in our problem.